🚰 Personal Health Checklist

 - Aerobic capacity (V02 Max) is the strongest predictor of future health.
 Train VO2 max by maxing out your heart rate for four-minute periods through sprinting, rowing, HIT, or other intense, short-term cardio activities.

-- I was surprised to see how tight the data correlation is between daily step count and all-cause mortality:
+- Aim for at least 10,000 steps per day.
+I was surprised to see how tight the data correlation is between daily step count and all-cause mortality:

-- Mobility is essential, especially for people working on a computer all day.
-Stretching / yoga daily is helpful to maintain range of motion.
+- Mobility is essential, especially for people who work on a computer all day.
+Daily stretching or yoga is helpful for maintaining range of motion.

 - Rebounding / Jumping on trampolines is great for your joint and ligament health.